Measures#

 Protection of natural and semi-natural landscapes

-Activities aimed at protecting natural and semi‑natural landscapes.
+Activities and measures aimed at protecting natural and semi-natural landscapes to maintain and increase their ecological value.

 It includes: